pietvanzoen/deno-dotenv/README.md

 - `path?: string`: Optional path to `.env` file.
 Defaults to `./.env`.
 - `export?: boolean`: Set to `true` to export all `.env` variables to the current processes environment.
 Variables are then accessable via [deno's `env` function](https://deno.land/typedoc/index.html#env).
 Defaults to `false`.
+- `safe?: boolean`: Set to `true` to ensure that all necessary environment variables are defined after reading from `.env`.
+It will read `.env.example` to get the list of needed variables.
+- `example?: string`: Optional path to `.env.example` file.
+Defaults to `./.env.example`.
+- `allowEmptyValues?: boolean`: Set to `true` to allow required env variables to be empty.
+Otherwise it will throw an error if any variable is empty.
+Defaults to `false`.

 ### Auto loading